-Hanoi’s Train Street (2024), Is it open – All You Need to Know
+Hanoi Train Street (2025), Is it open – All You Need to Know

 Hanoi's Train Street is Vietnam's most dangerous and surprisingly most famous street.
 Tourists were banned in October 2019.
-Here's our 2024 update.
+Since then the train street reopened and closed a few times already.
+Here's our 2025 update with everything you need to know before visiting.

 Table of Contents